Drill: Power drills

 Most electric hammer drills are rated (input power) at between 600 and 1100 watts.
 The efficiency is usually 50–60% i.e. 1000 watts of input is converted into 500–600 watts of output (rotation of the drill and hammering action).

 For much of the 20th century, attachments could commonly be purchased to convert corded electric hand drills into a range of other power tools, such as orbital sanders and power saws, more cheaply than purchasing dedicated versions of those tools.
 As the prices of power tools and suitable electric motors have fallen such attachments have become much less common.

 Early cordless drills used interchangeable 7.2 V battery packs.
 Over the years battery voltages have increased, with 18 V drills being most common, but higher voltages are available, such as 24 V, 28 V, and 36 V. This allows these tools to produce as much torque as some corded drills.

-Common battery types of are nickel-cadmium (NiCd) batteries and lithium-ion batteries, with each holding about half the market share.
+Common battery types are nickel-cadmium (NiCd) batteries and lithium-ion batteries, with each holding about half the market share.
 NiCd batteries have been around longer, so they are less expensive (their main advantage), but have more disadvantages compared to lithium-ion batteries.
 NiCd disadvantages are limited life, self-discharging, environment problems upon disposal, and eventually internally short circuiting due to dendrite growth.
 Lithium-ion batteries are becoming more common because of their short charging time, longer life, absence of memory effect, and low weight.
 Instead of charging a tool for an hour to get 20 minutes of use, 20 minutes of charge can run the tool for an hour in average.
 Lithium-ion batteries also hold a charge for a significantly longer time than nickel-cadmium batteries, about two years if not used, vs. 1 to 4 months for a nickel-cadmium battery.